 Leaves curl with spots of brown / yellowing and leaf fall

-In the growing season this is caused by too little water.
+In the growing months this is caused by too little water.
 It usually means you have allowed the soil to completely dry out and then left it like that for another few weeks.
-(In other words, you probably can't actually recall when you last watered it.
-Opps).

 No Spider Babies

-Your Spider Plant is too young.
-Flowers and therefore babies only appear on more mature plants, it also needs to be in a reasonably sized pot.
+Quite likely this is because your Spider Plant is too young.
+Flowers and therefore babies, only appear on more mature plants, it also needs to be in a reasonably sized pot.
 If the plant has never been repotted from the tiny pot in which you originally received it, then it's time for a size upgrade.
+Remember - Thriving not Surviving.